 Due to COVID-19, Regents exams were not administered in June and August 2020.
+Additionally, Regents exams were not required for graduation and many students received waivers.
 Any student that received a Regents waiver for an exam is considered "passing" with a score of 65 on the exam.